Fact Sheet Relations

 You can create and delete relations as needed to adjust the meta model to your needs.

-Creating a Relation
+Adding a Custom Relation

 In addition to predefined relations, you can create custom relations between fact sheet types.
 If you configured custom fact sheet types, establishing relations with existing fact sheets enables you to define necessary dependencies, ensuring accurate representation of the data being modeled.